Professor Stephen Hawking once said that humanity must colonise other planets in the 21st century if we want to avoid extinction.

 The thin atmosphere means Mars can't retain heat or moisture, and levels of UV radiation are high.
 Any water is likely to be salty thus enabling it to avoid freezing or vaporising.

 Temperatures are cold at an average of -60°C. Only in summer at the equator can it reach comfortable temperatures of 20°C, but this drops rapidly to -73°C by nightfall.
+(Nightfall, by the way, is the name of one of Isaac Asimov's greatest short stories, which he later developed into a novel, and you should totally check them out.)

 Besides the risk of hypothermia after dark, the extra 38 minutes in each Martian day would cumulatively impact on your circadian rhythm, triggering sleep disruption and insomnia.
-Cardiovascular problems could arise and kidney stones more likely because of the potential for dehydration and increased excretion of calcium from bones.

 Your body is perfectly adapted to Earth's gravity, so on Mars your bones and muscles would quickly degrade.
-Not to mention that you just spent nine months in zero gravity; by comparison Mars would actually make you feel pretty heavy.
+Not to mention that you just spent six months in zero gravity; by comparison Mars would actually make you feel pretty heavy.

 Astronauts lose minerals from their bones with density falling by 1% per month.
 So without proper exercise and nutrition, you'd lose bone and muscle strength, and would have a hell of a time undergoing physiological rehabilitation after returning to Earth.

 So while Mars is relatively "nearby" and "similar" to Earth in the grand scheme, colonising the planet poses tremendous challenges.
+These are explored to great effect in the National Geographic series Mars.

 It's really cold, with low gravity, immense dust storms, and limited directly available oxygen.
 The first Martians will need to transport huge quantities of hardware from Earth and be extremely mentally and physically resourceful to survive.